IBRAHAM0/Loan-Performance-Analysis-Dashboard/README.md

 Problem Statement: Analyzing Bank Loan Performance and Risk Assessment

-Brief Introduction
+A) Brief Introduction
 		- Financial institutions rely on loans as a primary source of revenue, but effectively managing loan performance is critical to minimizing risk and maximizing returns.
-This project focuses on analyzing key metrics related to loan applications, funded amounts, repayments, and borrower financial health.
-By leveraging data-driven insights, we aim to enhance decision-making, optimize loan approval strategies, and mitigate risk.
+		- This project focuses on analyzing key metrics related to loan applications, funded amounts, repayments, and borrower financial health.
+		- By leveraging data-driven insights, we aim to enhance decision-making, optimize loan approval strategies, and mitigate risk.

-Objective
+B) Objective
 		- The goal of this analysis is to evaluate loan portfolio performance, identify trends, and assess borrower risk.
-We will track key performance indicators (KPIs), including total loan applications, funded amounts, repayments, interest rates, and debt-to-income ratios.
-Additionally, we will categorize loans as "Good" or "Bad" based on performance metrics and monitor Month-to-Date (MTD) and Month-over-Month (MoM) changes.
+		- We will track key performance indicators (KPIs), including  total loan applications, funded amounts, repayments, interest rates, and debt-to-income ratios.
+		- Additionally, we will categorize loans as "Good" or "Bad" based on  	performance metrics and monitor Month-to-Date (MTD) and Month-over-Month (MoM) changes.

 Key Performance Areas